On the stability of nonlinear sampled-data systems and their continuous-time limits: Main results

 \section{Main results}

-In this section, we present reasonable sufficient conditions on the DT models and on the control laws under which the CT stabilization of the plant \eqref{12342} by a control law $u_c(x)$ implies the sampled\-/data stabilization by sampling period-dependent control laws of the form $U(x,T)$ for sufficiently small sampling periods, and viceversa.
-To state the results we need the consistency and regularity conditions presented in Definitions \ref{d2}-\ref{def:24}. \begin{definition} The pair $(U,V)$ is said to be Semiglobally small-time convergent Consistent (StC) if for each $M\geq0$ there exist a function $\rho \in \K_\infty$ and $T^*:=T^*(M)>0$ such that for all $|x|\leq M$ and $T\in[0,T^*)$ we have
+{ In this section, we present mild sufficient conditions under which sampled-data stability properties as per Definition \ref{def:sampleddef} hold if and only if the closed-loop CT system \eqref{lazocer2}, with $u_c$ equal to a specific limit of the DT control law, has a corresponding stability property.
+Conditions to ensure that different open-loop models (say $F^a$ and $F^b$) in closed\-/loop with the same control law (say $U$), are EPC, i.e. $(\bar F^a_U,\bar F^b_U)$ is EPC, already exist \citep{valcar_auto20}.
+To derive our main results we need an extension to the case where different control laws may be used, for which we require the following consistency and regularity conditions.} \begin{definition} The pair $(U,V)$ is said to be Semiglobally small-time convergent Consistent (StC) if for each $M\geq0$ there exist a function $\rho \in \K_\infty$ and $T^*:=T^*(M)>0$ such that for all $|x|\leq M$ and $T\in[0,T^*)$ we have

 \end{definition}

 \begin{definition} The function $U$ is said to be Semiglobally small-time Lipschitz (StL) if for each $M\geq0$ there exist $K:=K(M)>0$, $T^*:=T^*(M)>0$ with $T^*(\cdot)$ nonincreasing such that for all $|x|,|y|\leq M$ and $T\in[0,T^*)$ we have $U(0,T)=0$ and